la-ots/pelican/docs/components/modal.md

 ## Best Practices

-- On a small phone, all content and all user interface elements must be seen on a single screen height
+- On a small phone, all content and all user interface elements must be seen within a single screen height
 - Any buttons that close or cancel the modal should get initial focus.
 - Modals hold focus until the action is completed or dismissed.
-- Do not use modals to notify a user of a successful or unsuccessful action; Use a [Toast](/components/toasts) instead
+- Do not use modals to notify a user of a successful or unsuccessful action; Use a [Toast](/components/toasts) instead.
-- Do not use forms in a modal
+- Do not use forms in a modal.
-- Use sparingly
+- Use Modals sparingly.
 - Tabbing should only cycle between the buttons inside the Modal.
 - For accessibility reasons do not close the modal by tapping the modal backdrop.
 - For accessibility reasons pressing ESC should close or cancel the modal.